My Personal Struggle with an Eating Disorder – Part 2

 Until Next Time

 So this blog post has quickly gotten longer than I expected.
-Apparently, I have more to say than I thought I did J So I will pick this story up again and share with you my lowest moments.
-If you missed the first part of this story, check out previous post on “My Personal Struggle with an Eating Disorder.”
-To be the first in the know about my blog posts, subscribe to my blog (to the right)!
+Apparently, I have more to say than I thought I did!
+So I will pick this story up again and share with you my lowest moments – head over to Part 3 to see how I turned things around.
+(To be the first in the know about my blog posts, subscribe to my blog (to the right)!

 If while you are reading this you are starting to realize you might have a problem, don’t wait to get help.
-That’s what I did and the problem drug on for years- much longer than it should have!
-I’d love to connect with you and help you get on the path to recovery!
-Set up a FREE No Obligation Consultation with me to learn how I can help!
+That’s what I did and the problem dragged on for years – much longer than it should have!